loren-murphy/WatsonEventBuddy/README.md

 ## 8. Deploy Front-End Application

 The next step is to create a sample application that connects to your NodeRed flow.
 When you click on the button below, you will be taken to bluemix DevOps page.
 This will automatically create a new application for you, via the DevOps ToolChain.
 If you are not logged on to BlueMix you will need to logon.
+Note: This application does not work for Bluemix Lite Accounts due to memory constraints.

 [![Deploy to Bluemix](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy?repository=https://github.com/loren-murphy/WCS-Event-Client.git)